kyaiooiayk/Docker-Notes/ReadMe.md

   - `--no-cache-dir` is used if you don't have space on your hard drive or you previously run pip install with unexpected settings which you do not want to include anymore and finall if you want to keep a Docker image as small as possible.
 What is cache directory used for?
 It used to store the installation files(.whl, etc) of the modules that you install through pip and to store the source files (.tar.gz, etc) to avoid re-download when not expired
 ***

-## Docker flags
+## Docker CLI flags
-When running a container, three flags that you should keep in mind are:
+- `--rm`: will remove the container as soon as it is stopped;
-  - `--rm` will remove the container as soon as it is stopped;
+- `-d`: will run the container in the background (docker run exits immediately);
-  - `-d` will run the container in the background (docker run exits immediately);
+- `-it`: will run the container in an interactive mode (you can use a terminal inside the container).
-  - `-it` will run the container in an interactive mode (you can use a terminal inside the container).
+- `v`: mounts a Docker volume or host directory into the container—for example, a directory containing datasets.
 ***

 ## Dockerfile